 Pain and suffering

 What is ‘pain and suffering,’ and how is it calculated in a personal injury claim and settlement?
-The term pain and suffering refers to physical or emotional distress that plaintiffs may suffer following an accident.
+Pain and suffering refer to physical or emotional distress that plaintiffs may suffer following an accident.
 It is challenging to quantify suffering as it comes in many forms and is often left to interpretation, examples like PTSD, anxiety, and depression are hard to determine.
 Pain is easier to quantify because it is very straightforward, like broken bones or spinal/neck injuries.
 Insurance companies use two methods for determining these damages: pain and suffering multiplier and per diem.

 Pain and Suffering Multiplier: most common, add all special damages then multiply that figure by a number on a scale of 1-5 depending on the severity of the accident (most commonly used is 3) to get a proper amount.
 The number chosen from the scale is what your suffering damages would look like.